15 mins read

 A BIM manager creates, manages, and updates an organization’s BIM strategy.
 These highly skilled construction professionals train and assist project stakeholders in correctly implementing BIM models and using them for collaboration and performance enhancement.

-The role of this position is relatively new compared to others in the construction industry.
-Although the history of BIM says the methodology started in the 1950s, its widespread adoption was not until a few years ago, when BIM became one of the most significant digital innovations in the building sector.
+This position is relatively new compared to others in the construction industry.
+Although the history of BIM tells us the methodology started in the 1950s, its widespread adoption was not experienced until a few years ago, when BIM became one of the most significant digital innovations in the building sector.

-The value of this methodology has been such in the past decade, that the UK authorities have mandatorily required all public projects to use BIM.
+The value of this methodology has been recognized around the world over the past decade, leading UK authorities to make BIM use mandatory for all public projects.
 Similarly, other countries have joined or are looking to join this initiative to improve collaboration and increase project quality by decreasing unnecessary rework.
-All of this makes the role of the BIM manager more critical than ever.
-Let’s explore some of the responsibilities of this role in the next section of the post.
+This makes the role of the BIM manager more critical than ever.
+We will explore some of the responsibilities of this role in the next section of the post.

 What Does a BIM Manager Do?

 BIM managers oversee all aspects of a company’s BIM strategies, including successful implementation, quality assurance, compliance with regulatory requirements, training, and more.
-Some BIM managers are also responsible for the business’s overall digital strategy, promoting the benefits of using digital tools and implementing processes to standardize it.
-Let’s explore some of the key responsibilities of this role in more detail below!
+Some BIM managers are also responsible for the business’s overall digital strategy, promoting the benefits of all digital tools while implementing processes to standardize their use.
+Let’s explore some of the key responsibilities of this role in more detail below.

 BIM Implementation

-One of the most essential responsibilities of this role is to implement a BIM strategy across the organization.
+One of the most essential responsibilities of the manager is to implement a BIM strategy across the organization.
 This includes:

 - Analyzing the business’s current state to find areas for improvement and maximize the benefits of BIM.